How to Embroider Fleece

 The term “fleece” truly means “the coat of sheep or other long-haired animals”.
 However, much like the trade name “Xerox” is interchangeably associated with “copying a document”, “fleece” is now associated with several types of synthetic fabrics, all characterized by a some-what stretchable, soft, comfy, napped fabric.

-Fleece can be purchased in a wide range of colors, to include many prints and comes in several weights, textures and price points.
+Fleece is available in a wide range of colors, to include many prints and comes in several weights, textures and price points.
 More expensive fabrics will usually display a thicker, deeper nap and will not “pill” (form little balls) after many washings.

 Fleece is an extremely easy fabric to work with and is often a favorite for those just learning how to sew.
 Cut edges do not fray, translating into “raw edges” are acceptable!
 Not only are no seam finishes required, but fringe works as a finished edge!!